-"The performance was at times gut-wrenchingly beautiful, particularly during moments that featured the principal strings, and at other points earth-shaking, such as during the feisty 'Convalescent,' when the floor literally vibrated from the full orchestra's sound [Strauss 'Also Sprach Zarathustra'].
-Mr. König led the ensemble with physicality that urged on bold playing rather than stifled it, and he flexed his interpretive muscles with a nuanced shaping of tempos.”
+"The performance was at times wrenchingly beautiful, particularly during moments that featured the principal strings, and at other points earth-shaking, such as during the feisty 'Convalescent,' when the floor literally vibrated from the full orchestra's sound."
+[Strauss 'Also Sprach Zarathustra']

 A conductor of deep intelligence and musicality, Christoph König has been exciting and inspiring audiences in North America since his first appearance here with the New Jersey Symphony in May, 2010.
 His performances are marked by an energetic and serious approach to musical collaboration, as well as a commitment to thoughtful and stimulating programming.
 He currently holds positions as Principal Conductor and Music Director of the Solistes Européens, Luxembourg, and Principal Guest Conductor of the Real Filharmonia de Galicia.

 In addition to multiple re-engagements with symphonies such as Baltimore, Indianapolis, New Jersey, Oregon, Pittsburgh, Rochester, and Calgary/Alberta, Mr. König’s current season includes debuts at the Aspen Festival and with the North Carolina Symphony in Raleigh.
 He has also conducted the Los Angeles Philharmonic and the symphonies of Colorado, Milwaukee, Pacific/Costa Mesa, and Vancouver.
 During the 2015/2016 season, he will debut with the Orquestra Filarmônica de Minas Gerais/Brazil, and at the festivals of Grant Park/Chicago and Brevard/North Carolina.